-Sure, the common pronunciation of the Sixth Sense director's last name, "Shah-ma-lan," is not represented in its spelling.
+Sure, the common pronunciation of the Knock at the Cabin director's last name, "Shah-ma-lan," is not represented in its spelling.
 But the Hollywood heavyweight changed his name from Manoj Nelliyattu Shyamalan to M. Night Shyamalan while attending New York University's Tisch School of the Arts, according to New York Magazine.
 He already made the first part of his name easier for you to spell.
 Perhaps it wouldn't hurt to learn the correct spelling of his unaltered last name.
 Just saying.

 Macaulay Culkin's first name pays tribute to Thomas Babington Macaulay, a British historian.
 And he almost doubled down on it after putting up a public poll on his satirical lifestyle website, Bunny Ears, in 2019, asking fans to help him decide on a name change.
 "Macaulay Macaulay Culkin Culkin" won out.
-"TheMicRibIsBack" came in second place, unfortunately—since that's probably easier to spell than Macaulay.
+"TheMicRibIsBack," which is arguably easier to spell, came in second place.

-This supermodel and actress is sympathetic to those who may have trouble spelling and pronouncing her Polish name—which is why she broke it down for readers during an interview with Rolling Stone.
+This supermodel, actor, and writer is sympathetic to those who may have trouble spelling and pronouncing her Polish name—which is why she broke it down for readers during an interview with Rolling Stone.
 "The 'j' is silent.
 That's the trick.
 Occasionally people get it right on the first try, just through random luck," she explained.
 "People have told me to change it over the years, but my dad is always saying, 'Never change your name!'"

-Law & Order: Special Victims Unit star Mariska Hargitay was given this unique name by her legendary parents, Jayne Mansfield and Mickey Hargitay, a Hungarian-born former Mr. Universe.
-The actress's first name and middle name—Mariska Magdolna—pay tribute to Mary Magdalene, according to a 1964 Cumberland News article on her birth.
+Law & Order: Special Victims Unit star Mariska Hargitay was given this unique name by her legendary parents, actor Jayne Mansfield and Mickey Hargitay, a Hungarian-born former Mr. Universe.
+The TV icon's first name and middle name—Mariska Magdolna—pay tribute to Mary Magdalene, according to a 1964 Cumberland News article on her birth.

 It's not hard to pronounce this Canadian-American star's last name ("Ack-roid").
 And all you need to do to spell the Ghostbusters actor's name correctly is remember that the first "y" is totally silent.